 Services are entrusted to the care of Schrader, Aragon and Jacoby Funeral Home, 2222 Russell Avenue, Cheyenne, WY 82001.

-To send flowers to Gilbert "Gib" L. Miller's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gilbert "Gib" L. Miller, please visit our floral store.